alexanderosmith/GRAVITYbot/README.md

 ## Description:

+GRAVITYbot

+1. Summarizes ["Talk" forum pages](https://www.zooniverse.org/projects/zooniverse/gravity-spy/talk) of Gravity Spy
+2. Summarizes [aLOGs forum posts](https://alog.ligo-la.caltech.edu/aLOG/) of LIGO's LLO and LHO lab locations

-GRAVITYbot summarizes the ["Talk" pages](https://www.zooniverse.org/projects/zooniverse/gravity-spy/talk) of Gravity Spy, a citizen science project which classifies glitches occuring through The Laser Interferometer Gravitational-Wave Observatory (LIGO) laser interferometer sensor data.
-As such, it is a science communication bot with multiple uses.
+Gravity Spy is a citizen science project which classifies glitches occuring through The Laser Interferometer Gravitational-Wave Observatory (LIGO) laser interferometer sensor data.
+As such this project aims to summarize citizen science communication and day-to-day science and engineering updates on a lab site.
+The objective of this is for more streamlined communication between distributed citizen scientists and the LIGO scientists about classification issues surrounding gravitational wave data.

 The primary tasks it aims to accomplish are:

 1. Summarizing Talk pages for LIGO scientists.
 2. Summarizing Talk pages for citizen science.
-3. Logging dynamics of citizen science learning through weekly updates.
+3. Logging dynamics of citizen science learning through automated weekly or subweekly updates.

 Possible future tasks it might be applied to are: